J-1 Visa Analyst Intern Jobs

 Align your training plan with analytical coursework

-J-1 Intern eligibility requires that your U.S. placement directly relates to your field of study.
+J-1 visa Intern eligibility requires that your U.S. placement directly relates to your field of study.
 Document specific courses, projects, or academic concentrations that map to data analysis, financial modeling, or research methodology before approaching host employers.

 Verify the 12-month enrollment rule early